pryv/dev-site/source/faq-api.md

 ### How can I programmatically create user accounts?

 It is possible to create users with an API call, without having to fill the fields manually.

+### Is there a search tool to retrieve a username from the user information (name, surname, etc) ?

+It is possible to retrieve a username from an email address: https://api.pryv.com/reference-system/#get-username-from-email.
+This is useful for email authentication or if the user has lost his password.

 ## Authentication